I am a HUGE Harry Potter fan, so you can imagine how excited I was.

-It will also be the cheaper of the four resorts.
+It will also be the cheaper of the four on site hotels.

 The facilities are great with two swimming pools and a lazy river.

-They also have outdoor movies and indoor bowling lanes, a gift shop, cafeteria and different restaurants.
+They also have outdoor movies and indoor bowling lanes, Orlando Sentinel newspapers, gift shop, cafeteria and different restaurants.
 The wings at the Galaxy Bowl Restaurant were delicious and reasonably priced.

 Other Universal Orlando Resort Accommodation:

 - Loews Royal Pacific Resort – Read reviews and what past guests loved about it here.

 - Hard Rock Cafe – Read reviews and what past guests loved about it here

 - Loews Sapphire Falls Resort – Read reviews and what pasts guests loved about it here.